Kwasi633/data-structure-and-algorithm/README.md

-Data Structure And Algorithimn using Python
+Data Structure And Algorithim using Python